Due to Covid-19 related travel restrictions BEBPA’s 8th annual Host Cell Protein Conference October 26-28 was conducted as a virtual symposium.

 - Actual concentration of HCP is unknown (since ELISA number is immunologically weighted).

 Then Diane McCarthy, US Pharmacopeia, presented “USP Standards to Support Host Cell Protein Analysis”, and the establishment of a Host Cell Protein Standards Expert Panel.
 The purpose of this panel is to write a new general chapter on best practices for identification, characterization, and quantitation of Host Cell Protein (HCP) impurities in biological products using mass spectrometry (MS).

-USP will soon release a list of the first protein and peptide standards for quantification and evaluation of MS-based HCP-analyses.
+USP will soon release a list of the first protein and peptide standards for quantification and evaluation of MS-based Host Cell protein analyses.

 Management of Identified HCPs

 On day two of the conference, Rikke Lund from Alphalyse presented a study on “HCP Profiling in Commercial mAbs and Biosimilars”.
-It included MS-based HCP analysis of 30 different purified mAbs and also detailed data on 16 commercial mAbs.
+It included MS-based HCP analysis of 30 different purified monoclonal antibodies and also detailed data on 16 commercial mAbs.

 - A quantitative analysis with thorough protein denaturation, with an LOD of 1-5 ppm.

 - A sensitive identity analysis with native-digest and HCP enrichment by mAb precipitation, with an LOD of 0.1-0.5ppm.
 Generally, the study showed that mAbs only contain very low levels of HCP.
 But also that even commercial monoclonal antibodies on the market contain HCPs of potential concern.

 The day concluded with a session on a rapidly developing class of therapeutics with presentations and discussion of new analytical challenges.
 The main challenges are short timelines for patient-specific therapies (days) as well as small batch size (e.g. 25ml).
 Both limit the options for HCP-analysis.